allo-protocol/allo-v2/contracts/core/Anchor.md

 ## Smart Contract Overview

 * **License:** The `Anchor` contract is licensed under the AGPL-3.0-only license, promoting the use of open-source software.
-* **Solidity Version:** Developed using Solidity version 0.8.22, harnessing the latest advancements in Ethereum smart contract technology.
+* **Solidity Version:** Supports Solidity versions ^0.8.19, but developed using Solidity version 0.8.22, harnessing the latest advancements in Ethereum smart contract technology.

 ### Storage Variables